 - Support more older workers to remain or return to work

-- Awareness Raising of our Ageing Workforce: Age NI and Business in the Community NI aim to raise awareness through a dedicated education campaign delivered via social and traditional media, strategic event and consultations with business and other key stakeholders.
+- Awareness-raising of our Ageing Workforce: Age NI and Business in the Community NI aim to raise awareness through a dedicated education campaign delivered via social and traditional media, strategic events, and consultations with business and other key stakeholders.

 - Age Academy: Led by Business in the Community NI, an Age Academy will be developed with 250 people (aged 50+) identified to benefit from tailored training and employment support, with a target of 200 completing placements and 50% into employment.

-- Skills Audit/Business Triage: Business in the Community NI will lead on carrying out age-focused skills audits with 100+ employers, to identify areas for support and develop and deliver tailored age-inclusive action plans, using Business in the Community NI’s network to identify participants.
+- Skills Audit/Business Triage: Business in the Community NI will lead on carrying out age-focused skills audits with 100+ employers to identify areas for support and to develop and deliver tailored age-inclusive action plans, using Business in the Community NI’s network to identify participants.